Aliases for ADRBK1 Gene

 GeneCards Summary for ADRBK1 Gene

 ADRBK1 (Adrenergic, Beta, Receptor Kinase 1) is a Protein Coding gene.
-Diseases associated with ADRBK1 include hypertension, essential.
-Among its related pathways are Immune System and DAG and IP3 signaling.
+Diseases associated with ADRBK1 include myocardial infarction.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is AKT1.
+An important paralog of this gene is GRK1.

 UniProtKB/Swiss-Prot for ADRBK1 Gene